opendocsg/opendoc-supreme-court-practice-directions-2021/PART-02-Registry, Administration and Finance.md

 <ul type="*">

-<li>(a)	<span style="text-decoration: underline">By electronic payment</span>: The party is to send his or her case details by email to the Finance Directorate of the Supreme Court at <a href="mailto:SUPCOURT_FIN_Revenue@supcourt.gov.sg">SUPCOURT_FIN_Revenue@supcourt.gov.sg</a>.
+<li>(a)	<span style="text-decoration: underline">By electronic payment</span>: The party is to send his or her case details by email to the Finance Directorate of the Supreme Court at <a href="mailto:SUPCOURT_FIN_Revenue@supcourt.gov.sg" style="text-decoration:none;">SUPCOURT_FIN_Revenue@supcourt.gov.sg</a>.
 The party will be provided with a QR code or the bank account details for electronic payment to be made.
 Upon receipt of monies, a receipt will be emailed to the party by the Finance Directorate.</li>

 <li>(b)	<span style="text-decoration: underline">By making payment at the Supreme Court</span>: The party will be required to complete a requisite form when he or she attends at the Supreme Court.
 The accepted payment modes are Cash, Cashier’s Order (made payable to “Registrar Supreme Court/AG”), NETS and credit card.
 Upon payment at the counter, a receipt will be issued to the party.</li>